rimvydascivilis/trollwebapp/README.md

-# This is web app is created to scare friends
+# Web app is created to scare friends